 The number one thing that keeps people coming back to any brand or business is consistency, whether it’s a Starbucks Macchiato or a Snickers bar.

-The reason Foundr has so many real followers on Instagram is our dedication to high-quality posts.
+The reason Foundr has so many real followers on Instagram is our dedication to high-quality content.
 They know that we constantly share high-quality content.

 This is also why we’re highly selective of the type of accounts and posts we share, also known as “share-for-share” (S4S).
 We’re extremely protective of our brand and our audience, which is why we only ever want to be producing content we’re absolutely certain our niche wants.

 A common problem a lot of people face when starting out on Instagram is that they’re not entirely sure what type of theme or content it is they want to produce.
-Unfortunately, there really is no simple solution, because at the end of the day you don’t want to be a copycat of a larger account.
+Unfortunately, there really is no simple solution because, at the end of the day, you don’t want to be a copycat of a larger account or brand.
 To be really successful on Instagram, you need to be a little unique.

 Find competitors who use the same hashtags as you do, or even find users who follow these hashtags and see what other kinds of content they like.